insolar/docs/docs/source/ledger-nano.rst

    .. important::

      During the setup, you are required to choose a PIN and write down the recovery phrase for the device.
-Without the PIN you will be unable to unlock the device and without the recovery phrase you will be unable restore access to your wallet.
+Without the PIN you won't be able to unlock the device and without the recovery phrase you will be unable to restore access to your wallet.

    Otherwise, if you do have an Insolar Wallet, initialize your device with the existing backup phrase: